MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/ha-zr-aro-content.md

 Availability zones are separate physical locations in each Azure region.
 Availability zones spread a solution across multiple independent zones in a region, which allows an application to continue functioning when one zone fails.
 This architecture builds on the [availability zones infrastructure][azs] that's found in many regions.
 For a list of regions that support Azure availability zones, see [Azure regions with availability zones][az-regions].

 When hosting platforms are at scale, it's often difficult to keep them highly available.
 High availability has historically required complex and expensive multi-region deployments with data-consistency and high-performance tradeoffs.
 [Availability zones][azs] resolve many of these issues.
 Most mainstream Azure services and many specialized Azure services provide support for availability zones.
 All Azure services in this architecture are zone-redundant, which simplifies the deployment and management.
 For more information, see [Azure services that support availability zones][az-services].

 To maintain their [service-level agreements (SLAs)][sla], zone-redundant Azure Red Hat OpenShift manages and mitigates failures, including zone failures.
 Zone redundancy provides a recovery time of zero for zone failure.
 If a single zone in a region is unavailable, you don't lose any data, and your workload continues to run.
 Zone redundancy is configured at deployment time and is managed by services, so you don't need to manage zone pinning or zonal deployments.

-An [Azure Red Hat OpenShift][aro] cluster is deployed across three availability zones in Azure regions that support them.
+In this architecture, an [Azure Red Hat OpenShift][aro] cluster is deployed across three availability zones in Azure regions that support them.
 A cluster consists of three control plane nodes and three or more worker nodes.
 To improve redundancy, the nodes are spread across the zones.

 Azure Front Door, Azure AD, and Azure DNS are globally available services that are resilient to zone and region-wide outages.
 All other services in this architecture are zone-redundant.